marijnh/Eloquent-JavaScript/03_functions.md

 {{index "power example", "stack overflow", recursion, [function, application]}}

-It is perfectly okay for a function to call itself, as long as it doesn't do it so often it overflows the stack.
+It is perfectly okay for a function to call itself, as long as it doesn't do it so often that it overflows the stack.
 A function that calls itself is called _recursive_.
 Recursion allows some functions to be written in a different style.
 Take, for example, this alternative implementation of `power`: